Vamp-ECU/AreYouVamp/README.md

 ## Vampire Detector App

-Quickly determine if your classmate might secretly be a creature of the night!
+Quickly determine if your classmate might secretly be a vampire.

 Created by Robert Fernald, Mehki Corpening, Kamron Hopkins.